fischezdbd/azure-quickstart-templates/mongodb-replica-set-centos/README.md

 - 2.2 If db.mycol.find() command can show the result like primary node does, then means the replica set works.

 ##Known Limitations
-- The MongoDB version is 3.2.
+- The MongoDB version is limited to 4.4, 4.2, 4.0, 3.8, 3.6.
+Some versions of MongoDB are only configured to bind to localhost (and therefore will not allow connections from the internet).
+To change this, see the /etc/mongod.conf for binding ip's.
 - We expose all the nodes on public addresses so that you can access MongoDB service through internet directly.
 - MongoDB suggests that the replica set has an odd number of voting members.
 So the number of secondary nodes is better to set to even number, like 2, 4 or 6, then plus the primary node, fill the requirement that the replica set has an odd number of voting members.
 - A replica set can have up to 50 members, but only 7 voting members.
 So the maximum number of secondary nodes is 6.
 - The replica set doesn't have arbiter nodes.
 - The replica set enables internal authentication.
 Check /etc/mongokeyfile for details.
 - More MongoDB usage details please visit MongoDB website https://www.mongodb.org/ .